-There aren’t that many accommodation options in Siurana ever since the Refugi at Siurana village has been closed to climbers, so you are advise to book your accomodation early.
+There aren’t that many accommodation options in Siurana ever since the Refugi at Siurana village has been closed to climbers, so you are advised to book your accommodation early.
 You can sleep in at the campsite 5 minutes from the village, where it is also possible to rent a private bungalow with a private shower.
-Warning, the camping grounds do run out of hot water after a certain time, so try to shower early instead of risking a freezing cold shower in winter period.
+Warning, the camping grounds do run out of hot water after a certain time, so try to shower early instead of risking a freezing cold shower in the winter period.
 Alternatively, rent a room at Cornudella di Montsant.
 The guys from Climb Siurana would be most helpful to give you more information and advise you where you can stay and be picked up to go for your day of climbing.

 If Siurana is too intense a climbing spot for leisure climbing in your opinion, you can always check out the surrounding climbing spots at Margalef, Montsant and Arboli.
-But base on what we experienced, this area is great for beginner, intermediate to advance climbers, so everyone will find something fun and enjoyable for them.
+But base on what we experienced, this area is great for beginners, intermediate to advance climbers, so everyone will find something fun and enjoyable for them.

 Other things to do in Siurana and around Cornudella de Montsant : Trekking, kayaking, wine tasting